apioo/psx/doc/getting_started/schema.rst

     }

 Internally the RAML parser creates resource objects which you can also produce manually.
-In the following an schema API which defines the resources in PHP.
+In the following a schema API which defines the resources in PHP.

 .. code-block:: php